-A water meter it is a device that measures and records how much water it is being consumed over a time.
+A water meter is a device that measures and records how much water is being consumed over time.

-Every time that we use water at home, the amount of water being consumed it is accounted by the water meter and the reading on the water meter it is used by the water providers to invoice us for our water consumption.
+Every time that we use water at home, the amount of water being consumed is accounted for by the water meter, and the reading on the water meter is used by the water providers to invoice us for our water consumption.

 Most of the households have a water meter and every so often someone is coming to get the readings.

-This is what most of the people knows about water meters but for those with a little more of knowledge and awareness the water meter can be a very useful tool to learn about our water consumption habits and find out ways to reduce our water consumption.
+This is what most people know about water meters but for those with a little more knowledge and awareness the water meter can be a very useful tool to learn about our water consumption habits and find out ways to reduce our water consumption.

 » Do you know how much water you are using every time you are having a shower?

-» Do you know how many liters per minute you bathroom tap is consuming?
+» Do you know how many liters per minute your bathroom tap is consuming?

 » Are you wasting water without knowing it?

-If you want to learn how to read a water meter and decrease your water consumption, have a look to this video from the Youtube Effiworkx channel.
+If you want to learn how to read a water meter and decrease your water consumption, have a look at this video from the Youtube Effiworkx channel.

-For those which access to the water meter, it is quite simple to figure out the daily water consumption and the total cost.
+For those who access the water meter, it is quite simple to figure out the daily water consumption and the total cost.

-The calculator below calculates the water cost per year based on an average daily consumption.
+The calculator below calculates the water cost per year based on average daily consumption.

 Water conservation can be defined as the decision and the act of using less water